Rónán Mullen: Seanad Éireann

-In 2007, Mullen ran for the Seanad on the National University of Ireland Seanad Panel; he obtained the second-highest number of first preference votes (4,661) and after a two-day count secured the third seat behind sitting Senators Joe O'Toole and Feargal Quinn, edging out Labour Senator Brendan Ryan after the transfer of Valerie Bresnihan's votes.
+In 2007, Mullen ran for the Seanad in the National University constituency; he obtained the second-highest number of first preference votes and was elected to the third seat behind sitting senators Joe O'Toole and Feargal Quinn, defeating Labour Senator Brendan Ryan.
 In 2011 he was re-elected to the Seanad, topping the poll with 6,459 (19%) of first preference votes.
 He was deemed elected on the 24th count having exceeded the quota with 9,023 votes.

 In his contributions to date he has emphasised issues such as opposition to abortion, protections for the victims of human trafficking, support for improved end-of-life care in hospitals, maintaining Ireland's commitment to Overseas Development Aid, and social welfare protection for the economically vulnerable.
 Mullen is also member of the Joint Committees on Social Protection as well as the Joint Committee on European Affairs.
 Mullen has also supported the extension of the franchise for senatorial elections to all university graduates.

-Ronan Mullen's campaign manager for the Seanad elections in 2007 and 2011 was Dr Andrew O’Connell, Irish Catholic columnist and communications director with the Presentation Brothers, and former board member of the conservative Catholic organisation the Iona Institute.
+Mullen's campaign manager for the Seanad elections in 2007 and 2011 was Dr Andrew O'Connell, Irish Catholic columnist and communications director with the Presentation Brothers, and former board member of the conservative Catholic organisation the Iona Institute.

 Mullen was re-elected to the Seanad at the 2020 election, topping the poll with 9,642 first preference votes on the first count.